abogutskiy/abogutskiy.cloud.infra/README.md

 [Wireguard](https://www.wireguard.com/), [XRay](https://github.com/XTLS/Xray-core)
 and (`TODO`) [amnezia](https://amnezia.org/en) docker images.

-There are two ways to setup docker:
+There are three ways (profiles) to setup docker:
  * default
+ * local
  * isolated

-Default setup is used for production droplets used in abogutskiy.cloud dns records.
-Isolated setup
+Default profile is used for production droplets used in abogutskiy.cloud dns records.
+Local profile is useful for debuging and isolated profile is the most convenient one.

-hais useful for simple NO TLS configuration

-# Default setup
+# Default profile
-This setup locate configs on host machine and mount them into containers.
+This profile  setup locate configs on host machine and mount them into containers.
 This approach is useful cos we can see/modify configs without rebuilding the container.

 For production setup we locate wireguard configs in */etc/wireguard*, xray configs in */etc/xray*, amnezia in */etc/amnezia*, ssl certs in */var/certs* and static content for nginx in */var/www*.

-`TODO: add setup with that mount configs in a temporary folder, think about configuring the temporary folder path`
+# Local profile
+The same as default profile but arrange configs in specific folder and mount it from there.
+For instance production configs with local profile and */tmp/vpn-conf* local folder will locate wireguard configs in */tmp/vpn-conf/etc/wireguard*, xray configs in */tmp/vpn-conf/etc/xray*, etc and mount them into docker images.

 # Isolated setup
-`TODO: add scripts, images, configs and description`
+Just build the images with pre-copied configs inside

 # Supported protocols